langjam/jam0001/guitarvydas/README.md

 # Concurrency

-It is not possible to build isolated components unless they are concurrent-by-default.
+It is not reasonable to build isolated components unless they are concurrent-by-default.

 Synchrony is a hidden form of dependency.